web2project/web2project.github.io/_docs/naming-conventions.md

 * The data table - different from linking or many:many tables - SHOULD be the plural form of the module name: ex: Project -> projects, Task -> tasks;
 * Fields of the data tables SHOULD be prefixed with the singular form of the module name - ex: project_id, project_name;
 * Foreign key relationships to other modules SHOULD be named modulename_othermodulename - ex: project_company links a Project to a specific Company, task_project links a Task to a specific Project;
-* Field names SHOULD be expressive towards what they are: ex: project_id is the primary key, project_name is the name of the project;
-* Date or datetime fields should be notes as such: ex: project_end_date vs task_end_datetime
 * Fields which are enumerated types SHOULD be stored as integers referring to specific System Lookup Values;
 * Fields which are enumerated types MUST have names which are easily converted to their System Lookup Values - ex: company_type -> CompanyType, project_status -> ProjectStatus, task_priority -> TaskPriority;
-* *Linking tables or many:many relationships SHOULD {no conventions here, still a work in progress}.*

-This table reflects the latest naming convention for database fields.
-In all cases, these names should be used as suffixes for fields.
+* Field names SHOULD be expressive towards what they are: ex: project_id is the primary key, project_name is the name of the project;
+* Data types SHOULD be reflected via column name suffixes as described here:

 Suffix  | Example | Description
 ----- | ----- | -----
+_id | project_id, company_id | This is the primary key of the database table.
 _budget | project_actual_budget | This is a simple text field displayed with the user's preferred currency symbol.
 For rendering, it will always appear in the users' preferred currency format.
 _date | project_start_date, project_end_date | This is a simple text field displayed with a date picker for editing purposes.
 For rendering, it will always appear in the users' preferred short date format.
 It is not timezone sensitive aware and should not have user or system timezones applied.
-_datetime | (not currently in the system) | This is a simple text field displayed with both a date and time picker for editing purposes.
+_datetime | (not used in the core system) | This is a simple text field displayed with both a date and time picker for editing purposes.
 It is timezone aware and is stored in the database in UTC.
 For rendering, it will always appear in the users' preferred long date format transformed according to their specified timezone.
 _description | company_description, project_description | This is always a dataype of 'text' and displayed in a textarea for editing purposes.
 For rendering, it automatically keeps all linebreaks and makes any urls clickable.
 _email | company_email, contact_email | This is a simple text field.
 For rendering, it is automatically made clickable with a mailto link.
 (module names) | project_company, task_project, link_project | This is the most complex datatype currently in the system.
 It is usually displayed as a dropdown for editing purposes but may be handled via other means.
 For rendering purposes, it uses the specific suffix - company, project, department, task, user, etc - to lookup that object's name and link to it directly.